BlueBrain/CoreNeuron/README.md

 ## Features / Compatibility

-CoreNEURON is designed as library within NEURON simulator and can transparently handle all spiking network simulations including gap junction coupling with the **fixed time step method**.
-In order to run NEURON model with CoreNEURON,
+CoreNEURON is designed as a library within the NEURON simulator and can transparently handle all spiking network simulations including gap junction coupling with the **fixed time step method**.
+In order to run a NEURON model with CoreNEURON:

 * MOD files should be THREADSAFE
-* MOD files must use Random123 random number generator (instead of MCellRan4)
+* MOD files must use the Random123 random number generator (instead of MCellRan4)
-* POINTER variable needs to be converted to BBCOREPOINTER ([details here](http://bluebrain.github.io/CoreNeuron/index.html))
+* POINTER variables need to be converted to BBCOREPOINTER ([details here](http://bluebrain.github.io/CoreNeuron/index.html))

 ## Dependencies
 * [CMake 3.7+](https://cmake.org)